 Personal

-Acting as a guiding coalition within the company, Phelps Dodge CEO Richard Moolick wanted "to break the unions" (Rosenblum, 1995, p.
+Acting as a guiding coalition within the company, Phelps Dodge’s CEO Richard Moolick wanted "to break the unions" (Rosenblum, 1995, p.
 91).
 As the conflict progressed and negotiations grew more impassioned, Moolick seemed to progress deeper into his strong stance, which in turn, polarized the negotiations even further.

 Relational

 As it was Phelps-Dodge’s intention to limit union solidarity, and gain leverage over the unions, the tactics of negotiation escalated.
-One means of gaining leverage that Phelps-Dodge used was the employment of informants inside of the unions, who’s sole responsibility was to to gain insight into union plans.
+One means of gaining leverage that Phelps-Dodge used was the employment of informants inside of the unions, whose sole responsibility was to to gain insight into union plans.
 Using this tactic, Phelps-Dodge was better able to take a hard position in negotiations and resist compromise (Rosenblum, 1995, p.
 73).

 Structural